The Zeemanshoop (left) and Atjeh (right) photographed by Lt Peter Kershaw RNVR on the 15 May 1940

 their biggest cement works, had served as a sapper officer in World War

-I and was asked to raise and command the unit which was initially
+I and was asked to raise and command a unit which was initially

 The